doriordan/skuber/README.md

 Pull requests are generally welcome.

 Please note pull requests should normally be for Skuber 3 (on the default `3.0.x` branch) going forward.
-For a limited period of time pull requests for Skuber 2 (`2.6.x` branch) with small but important fixes and key dependency updates are likely to still be accepted, but more complex and/or less urgent changes are really encouraged to be targetted at Skuber 3, especially as migration from SKuber 2 to Skuber 3 should be straightforward for most users.
+For a limited period of time pull requests for Skuber 2 (`2.6.x` branch) with small but important fixes and key dependency updates are likely to still be accepted, but more complex and/or less urgent changes are really encouraged to be targetted at Skuber 3, especially as migration from Skuber 2 to Skuber 3 should be straightforward for most users.